processity/dreamhouse-audicity/TUTORIAL.md

 21. **Save**.
 22. Right-click in the body of your trigger code and select **SFDX: Deploy This Source to Org**.

-    **Note**: Why is there one `track()` call in this trigger, while there were two in the previous example?
+    > _**Note**: Why is there one `track()` call in this trigger, while there were two in the previous example?_
+    >

-    Audicity expects an instrumentation call as close to the start of the transaction as possible.
+    > _Audicity expects an instrumentation call as close to the start of the transaction as possible.
 Likewise, another is expected to be as close to the end of the transaction as possible.
 In a trigger with no other logic, a single invocation ensures that on any operation (insert, update, etc.) there will be a `track()` call in each phase (before, after) of the transaction.
 When there is other logic invoked by a trigger, the `track()` call must be placed on either side of the start and end points of the execution of other logic.
-You can find more details on this in the Audicity User [Guide](https://docs.google.com/document/d/1oviP0r2l768R28MgBa_DOK1DvFve1hO0GCgwF3ZiZ3o/edit#heading=h.iw54etup6gvm).
+You can find more details on this in the Audicity User [Guide](https://docs.google.com/document/d/1oviP0r2l768R28MgBa_DOK1DvFve1hO0GCgwF3ZiZ3o/edit#heading=h.iw54etup6gvm)._

-We’re all set to track Campaign changes.
-But we also want more visibility into the asynchronous Apex calls that are in our org.
-We’ll set that up next.
+Everything is in place to track Campaign changes.
+But the Dreamhosue team also want more visibility into the asynchronous Apex calls that form the Campaign update logic.
+That's next.

-### Connect Your Transaction to Asynchronous Apex
+### Trace Asynchronous Apex

-It’s important to not overload a single transaction.
-Asynchronous Apex is a useful tool to decouple some work that can run in its own runtime context.
+As a general rule in Apex development, it’s important to not overload a single transaction.
+Asynchronous Apex is a useful tool to decouple some work to run in its own runtime context.
 But doing so also creates challenges when tracking data changes.
 Audicity traces can show how other features are invoked within the transaction, including asynchronous Apex.

 Instrumenting asynchronous Apex is done in two places.
 First, when you invoke your asynchronous Apex and then, within the asynchronous Apex class itself.

-**Note**: As of the publishing of this tutorial, the only asynchronous Apex that is supported is Queueable.
-Other types are on the roadmap.
+> _**Note**: As of the publishing of this tutorial, the only asynchronous Apex that is supported is `Queueable`.
+Other types are on the roadmap._

 1. Once again return to the project in VS Code.
 2. Go to the `PropertyCampaignPriceUpdateQueueable.cls` Apex class.